NCAR/libraf/README.md

 # libraf
-Library for EOL/RAF.
-Used by external projects ncpp &amp; xpms2d.
+Library of C and C++ routines for EOL/RAF projects.
+Used by external projects ncpp and xpms2d.